mrak/stubby4node/README.md

 ### response

 Assuming a match has been made against the given `request` object, data from `response` is used to build the stubbed response back to the client.

+__NOTE:__ The `response` property can also be a yaml sequence of responses that cycle as each request is made.

 #### status